News and media

 The NVWG adopted revised Terms of Reference on 18 June 2025.
 It changed its name to the National Illicit Tobacco and E-cigarette Coordination (NITEC) Forum.
 The first meeting under the revision was on 20 August 2025.
 NITEC will continue to meet bi-monthly and will publish communiques after each meeting.

-For all NVWG Communiques before the 12 February 2025 meeting, refer to the Therapeutic Goods Administration website.
+For all NVWG Communiques before the 12 February 2025 meeting, refer to the Therapeutic Goods Administration website(Opens in a new tab/window).

 - NVWG Communique 18 June 2025 (85KB PDF)